Dcohen52/Placeholdr/README.md

 https://pypi.org/project/tempt/.

 ### Contributing:
-tempt is an open-source project and contributions are welcome.
-If you'd like to contribute, please contact me.
+tempt is an open-source project and contributions are welcome!